You are here: Reference > How To > Export in Hap from third party softwares

 Once the video is exported, to check inside of Smode if everything is well, just select the files inside of the medias directories:

-Go check the Medias Pre-visualisation part of the doc inside the chapter "files informations" to get more infos on that matter.
+Go check the Media Information part of the doc inside the chapter "files informations" to get more infos on that matter.